Une factorisation de la cohomologie compl\'et\'ee et du syst\`eme de Beilinson-Kato

 \begin{altabstract} We show that the modular symbol $(0,\infty)$, considered as an element of the dual of Emerton's completed cohomology, interpolates Kato's Euler system at classical points, and we deduce from this a factorisation of Beilinson-Kato's system as a product of two symbols $(0,\infty)$ (an algebraic analog of Rankin's method).
-The proof uses the $p$-adic local Langlands correspondence for ${\bf GL}_2(\Q_p)$ and Emerton's description of the completed cohomology which we refine by imposing conditions at classical points; the existence of such a refinement is a manifestation of an analyticity property for $p$-adic periods of modular forms. \end{altabstract}
+The proof uses the $p$-adic local Langlands correspondence for ${\bf GL}_2(\Q_p)$ and Emerton's factorization of the completed cohomology of the tower of modular curves for which we provide a new proof resting upon the construction of a Kirillov model for the completed cohomology, and which we refine by imposing conditions at classical points; the existence of such a refinement is a manifestation of an analyticity property for $p$-adic periods of modular forms. \end{altabstract}